penoonan/app/README.md

     $config = array('foo' => 'bar');
     $app->register(new MyProvider(), $config);

-To see a sample service provider being registered, look at the `app/bootstrap` file where the Plates template system is registered as a service.
+To see more service provider examples, look at the `app/bootstrap` file where the Plates template system and Sketch's default controller factory is registered.

-##Backwards Compatibility
+##Breaking Changes and Backwards Compatibility

 Sketch is in an alpha stage, and some changes to the core framework will necessitate changes to the sample application's default bootstrap code.

-If you are using Sketch, and running `composer update` causes your application to break (please never do that without testing locally first), then there are two things you can do:
+If you are using Sketch, and running `composer update` causes your application to break (please never update production dependencies without testing locally first), then there are two things you can do:

  1. Copy the code from [the most current Sketch bootstrap file](https://github.com/sketchwp/app/blob/master/app/bootstrap.php) into your application's `app/bootstrap.php` file.
-This *should* fix the issue immediately.
+ 2. Update your routes!
+The `Sketch\ControllerDispatcher` was changed so that you must now pass the controller's full class name to the router.
+I.e., change `hello@index` to `HelloController@index`.
- 2. If #1 doesn't work, create a github issue or [contact me directly](https://github.com/pnoonan) if it's urgent.
+ 3. If #1 and #2 don't work, create a github issue or, if it's urgent, [contact me directly](https://github.com/pnoonan).
 I'm happy to help!